rackerlabs/environment-discovery-utility/README.md

 ### Running the EDU Module

-1. Download and extract the [latest release of EDU](https://github.com/rackerlabs/environment-discovery-utility/releases/latest) to a local directory.
+1. Download and extract the [latest release of EDU](https://github.com/rackerlabs/environment-discovery-utility/releases/latest) to your desktop.
 2. Open PowerShell.
 3. Run *Set-ExecutionPolicy RemoteSigned*.
 2. Browse to the directory, run *Invoke-Discovery.ps1*.